No momento, esta página não está disponível em português

 PCI DSS v4.0 has been released

-PCI DSS v4.0 replaces v3.2.1 on 31 March 2024.
-From that date, when you assess your compliance, you have to use PCI DSS v4.0 documents.
-To prepare for this, we strongly recommend that you start to verify compliance with this updated version.
+PCI DSS v4.0 replaced v3.2.1 on 31 March 2024.
+Now, when you assess your compliance, you must use PCI DSS v4.0 documents.
+Your v3.2.1 document is only valid until it expires.

 The Payment Card Industry Data Security Standards (PCI DSS) is a set of global security standards created by the Payment Card Industry Security Standards Council (PCI SSC) to ensure that every company that collects, processes, stores, or transmits cardholder data maintains a secure cardholder data environment.
 PCI DSS applies to all entities that accept credit cards or are involved in payment processing, such as payment processors, acquirers, issuers, and service providers.